Richard Henyard: Sentencing and Henyard's execution

 Henyard and Smalls both attempted to blame each other for the girls' murders.
 However, they were both found guilty of two counts of first degree murder under the state's felony murder rule.
 Henyard was sentenced to death on August 19, 1994, and sent to death row to await execution.

 Henyard's death warrant was signed on June 9, 2008.
 Henyard was executed on September 23, 2008, by lethal injection.
 The execution was delayed by two hours because Henyard had two appeals before the U.S. Supreme Court trying to block the execution; both were denied.
 His last meal consisted of two fried-chicken breasts, turkey sausage, fried rice, prison-made chocolate-chip cookies, and Coca-Cola.
-Henyard had no last words.
+When Henyard was asked if he had any last words, he replied, "No, sir."
 Henyard was the 66th person executed in Florida since capital punishment was reinstated in the United States in the 1970s.

-Too young to be executed, Smalls was sentenced to life in prison without parole.
+Smalls was sentenced to life in prison without parole due to his age.

 Yon was sentenced to 22 months in prison for being an accessory after the fact.
 He has been in and out of prison on various charges since then.
 In 2018, Yon was arrested for beating his girlfriend, albeit the charges were later dropped.
 He was arrested on drug charges in 2020.